mayel/bonfire-app/docs/HACKING.md

 just setup-dev
 ```

 This command will take a while to complete.
-Soon we will streamiline the setup process to be more lightway, bare with us for the moment.
+Soon we will streamiline the setup process to be more lightway, bear with us for the moment.

 You should now be able to run the app with: